ATLFlight/containers/README.md

 # minimal_sdk Image

-The minimal_sdk image can e used to build basic programs for the Snapdragon Flight platform using the Hexagon SDK and the qrlSDK.
+The minimal_sdk image can be used to build basic programs for the Snapdragon Flight platform using the Hexagon SDK and the qrlSDK.

 ## Prerequisites